eduardogomesf/my-album/README.md

 - Refresh token
 - Album creation
 - Album deletion
-- Retrieve user's active albums
+- List user's active albums
-- Retrieve user's deleted albums
+- List user's deleted albums
-- Retrieve user's album and its files
+- List user's album and its files (infinite scroll)
-- Upload a file to an album
+- Upload files to an album
-- Delete a file from an album
+- Delete fiels of an album
 - Move files from one album to another
 - Download files